kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 databricks fs cp dbfs:/FileStore/iris-databricks/logs/info.log .
 ```

-This will download the logs file from DBFS to your local environment.
+This will download the log file from DBFS to your local environment.
 You can view the contents of the `info.log` file in any text editor, they will look similar to the following:

 ```bash
 ...